 After losing weight, many women hide their upper arms and are unwilling to wear sleeveless or short-sleeved shirts.
 You may feel that your upper arms are too big or that the skin hangs or is too loose.
 Fortunately, there are several effective techniques used to reduce the size of the upper arms and to get rid of excess skin.
 The technical name for the arm reduction procedure is called a brachioplasty.

 Brachioplasty is often used in conjunction with liposuction surgery to create a more attractive upper arm.
 For those people considered proper candidates after evaluation, these surgical techniques can be used to contour the arms, giving them a more appealing look.
-The best candidates are patients that have excessively loose skin in the upper arm or a combination of loose skin and extra fatty tissue making the upper arm seem disproportionate to the rest of the body.
+The best candidates are patients who have excessively loose skin in the upper arm or a combination of loose skin and extra fatty tissue which make the upper arm seem disproportionate to the rest of the body.

 When women have excess fatty tissue on the part of the upper arm which hangs when the arm is raised, liposuction alone can sometimes be done if the skin is not loose.
 The excess fat is removed through several tiny incisions in the armpit and near the elbow.
 The process of removing the excess fat actually encourages the skin to shrink to a significant extent and to conform to the new arm contour.
 Sometimes, a combination of liposuction and arm reduction is performed.

 Arm reduction surgery in Tulsa, OK can be performed at any age, provided the patient is in reasonably good health.
-Anyone who is planning on losing a significant amount of weight may want to postpone surgery until after they reach their weight goal, since weight loss can affect your result.
+Those who are planning on losing a significant amount of weight may want to postpone surgery until after they reach their weight goal, since weight loss can affect your result.
 Those who smoke need to quit at least four to six weeks prior to surgery.
-The best candidates are those who are mature enough to understand the procedure and have realistic expectations about the results.
+The best candidates are those who are mature enough to understand the procedure and who have realistic expectations about the results.